 We live in shifting times, but are rooted in eternal truths, the teachings of Holy Scripture.
 Here at Passion City Church, we are guided by certain foundational beliefs and shaping values.
-Our theological foundations include, but aren’t limited to the following statements of belief.
+Our theological foundations include, but aren’t limited to the following.

 We believe in the accuracy, truth, authority, and power of the Holy Scriptures as the Word of God.